martinan92/Group-R-Project/README.md

-# Group-R-Project
+# Programming-In-R

+THe Final Individual Assignment where students were tasked to pull equity data on provided tickers from the Dow Jones Index and perform clustering analysis.

-This project focused on analyzing pollution level in Madrid from 2011 to 2016.
+The group project focused on analyzing pollution level in Madrid from 2011 to 2016.